Lion: Man-eating

 Lions do not usually hunt humans but some (usually males) seem to seek them out.
-One well-publicised case is the Tsavo maneaters; in 1898, 28 officially recorded railway workers building the Kenya-Uganda Railway were taken by lions over nine months during the construction of a bridge in Kenya.
+One well-publicised case is the Tsavo maneaters; in 1898, 28 officially recorded workers building the Uganda Railway were taken by lions over nine months during the construction of a bridge in Kenya.
 The hunter who killed the lions wrote a book detailing the animals' predatory behaviour; they were larger than normal and lacked manes, and one seemed to suffer from tooth decay.
 The infirmity theory, including tooth decay, is not favoured by all researchers; an analysis of teeth and jaws of man-eating lions in museum collections suggests that while tooth decay may explain some incidents, prey depletion in human-dominated areas is a more likely cause of lion predation on humans.
 Sick or injured animals may be more prone to man-eating but the behaviour is not unusual, nor necessarily aberrant.

 Lions' proclivity for man-eating has been systematically examined.
 American and Tanzanian scientists report that man-eating behaviour in rural areas of Tanzania increased greatly from 1990 to 2005.
 At least 563 villagers were attacked and many eaten over this period.
-The incidents occurred near Selous National Park in Rufiji District and in Lindi Province near the Mozambican border.
+The incidents occurred near Selous Game Reserve in Rufiji River and in Lindi Region near the Mozambican border.
 While the expansion of villages into bush country is one concern, the authors argue conservation policy must mitigate the danger because in this case, conservation contributes directly to human deaths.
 Cases in Lindi in which lions seize humans from the centres of substantial villages have been documented.
 Another study of 1,000 people attacked by lions in southern Tanzania between 1988 and 2009 found that the weeks following the full moon, when there was less moonlight, were a strong indicator of increased night-time attacks on people.

-According to Robert R. Frump, Mozambican refugees regularly crossing Kruger National Park, South Africa, at night are attacked and eaten by lions; park officials have said man-eating is a problem there.
+According to Robert R. Frump, Mozambican refugees regularly crossing Kruger National Park, South Africa, at night are attacked and eaten by lions.
 Frump said thousands may have been killed in the decades after apartheid sealed the park and forced refugees to cross the park at night.
-For nearly a century before the border was sealed, Mozambicans had regularly crossed the park in daytime with little harm.

 Cultural significance

 The lion is one of the most widely recognised animal symbols in human culture.
 It has been extensively depicted in sculptures and paintings, on national flags, and in contemporary films and literature.
-It appeared as a symbol for strength and nobility in cultures across Europe, Asia and Africa, despite incidents of attacks on people.
-The lion has been depicted as "king of the jungle" and "king of beasts", and thus became a popular symbol for royalty and stateliness.
-The lion is also used as a symbol of sporting teams.
+It is considered to be the 'King of the Beasts' and has symbolised power, royalty and protection.
+Several leaders have had "lion" in their name including Sundiata Keita of the Mali Empire, who was called "Lion of Mali", and Richard the Lionheart of England.
+The male's mane makes it a particularly recognisable feature and thus has been represented more than the female.
+Nevertheless, the lioness has also had importance as a guardian.